Thanks, KindleTools Users!

 Let’s all continue to support the Kindle community and Amazon.com, while simultaneously insisting on open standards, free data interchange, and the non-proprietary future of our data in the ebook domain.
 The last thing we want is non-interoperable ebooks, so make your voice heard!

-9 replies on “Thanks, KindleTools Users!”
+9 responses to “Thanks, KindleTools Users!”

 Your Kindle tools PID Generator doesn’t seem to work.
 I have tried it from various web sites and always get a message that Ruby Rails is incomplete.
 Is there a solution?
 Thanks, I appreciate your blogs.
 Jim